SystronLab/systronlab.github.io/_projects/interoperability.md

 ## Project Overview

-This project aims to enhance Radio Access Network (RAN) interoperability by bridging the gap between commercial and open-source E2 nodes and RAN Intelligent Controllers (RICs).
-Our in-house developed xApps are adapted to run on these platforms to fetch key performance metrics (KPMs) and perform RAN control.
+This project aims to improve interoperability in the Radio Access Network (RAN) by enabling seamless communication between commercial and open-source E2 nodes and RAN Intelligent Controllers (RICs).
+We developed and integrated custom xApps to collect Key Performance Metrics (KPMs) and perform RAN control actions.
+Starting with controlled setups using commercial software, we progressively advanced toward fully open-source, over-the-air 5G deployments — including support for commercial UEs and cloud-hosted 5G core services.
+This end-to-end testbed demonstrates practical paths to building open, flexible, and interoperable 5G networks.

 ## Configurations